talonlikeaclaw/canadian-immigration-visualization/planning/Backup.md

 **AWS**

 - trust and safety
-- Does not use HTTPS => 7 insecure requests found
 - Ensure CSP is effective against XSS attacks
   - A strong Content Security Policy (CSP) significantly reduces the risk of cross-site scripting (XSS) attacks.
   - Severity => High
   - No CSP found in enforcement mode